0chain/0chain/local/build_environment.md

 ## Build libzstd

 From [docker file](https://github.com/0chain/0chain/blob/master/docker.local/build.miner/Dockerfile);
 As https://github.com/valyala/gozstd/issues/6 is still open we have to build libzstd as follows.
+Do this even if you already have `libzstd` installed.
 ```shell
 cd $HOME/go/pkg/mod/github.com/valyala/gozstd*
 chmod -R +w . &&